 There's a bonus score on the robot being parked inside your team zone or onto the bridge when the game has ended.
-Robots need to stay at least for 10 seconds in their parked position in order to earn the bonus points.
+Robots need to stay at least for 10 seconds in their parked position (without manual control) in order to earn the bonus points.